I am often asked about my perspective regarding fundamentals, and why I see value in some fundamental perspectives and not others.

 Unfortunately, this is a fallacy.
 In truth, they are really recognizing that fundamentals are useless when a stock is not trading around its mean or valuation.
 They then view that as simply the "madness of the crowds" driving that stock to a point of irrational pricing when it is not being priced around its mean or valuation.

-But ask yourself: How often does a stock trades around its mean?
+But ask yourself: How often does a stock trade around its mean?
 The great majority of the time a stock is either trading well above its mean during a bull market, or well below its mean during a bear market.
 Therefore, is the “irrational pricing” not the norm rather than the exception?

 So, while this common perspective sounds reasonable, when you actually take it apart, it only bolsters the argument for understanding how market psychology drives stocks well past their mean.
 It also bolsters the argument as to why understanding how to analyze market psychology is often a more accurate guide regarding the pricing of a stock.
 And, it again shows how well Bernard Baruch truly understood our markets many decades ago.